Punktum-dk/whois-rest-service-specification/README.md

 <a id="host"></a>
 ## host

-This service returns data on a given hostname/nameserver.
+This service returns data on a given hostname/name server.

 <a id="api-3"></a>
 ### API